Convert to FLAC

 FLAC is a free, open source lossless compression audio codec.
 The Convert to FLAC script converts audio files compressed with alternative lossless codecs (Monkey's Audio, Shorten, etc.) to the FLAC format.
 FLAC is my preferred audio format for archiving music, so I wanted an easy way to convert other formats to FLAC.
 In addition to simply transcoding the file to the FLAC format, Convert to FLAC also preserves any existing tags from the original file.

 Convert to FLAC is a BASH shell script, and was originally written for use under Linux.
-It should, however, run under any OS that supports BASH.
+It should, however, run under any OS that supports BASH (please let me know if you find any bugs in cross-platform support).

 Convert to FLAC currently supports the following input formats: